 What is funded?

 Funding is provided for European Postdoctoral Fellowships with a duration of 12 to 24 months and Global Postdoctoral Fellowships with a duration of 24 to 36 months, consisting of a 12 to 24-month outgoing phase and a 12-month return phase.
 An additional period of up to six months at a non-academic institution based in an EU Member State or in a Horizon Europe Associated Country may be requested in both Fellowship programmes in justified cases.

 Postdoctoral researchers will receive an employment contract (usually full-time) from the host institution and a monthly salary consisting of living and mobility allowances and, if applicable, a family allowance.
 A contribution to the costs of longer absences of researchers and a lump sum for researchers with limited mobility can be applied for if necessary.
 The host institution will receive a monthly lump sum for each employed postdoctoral researcher for costs related to research and training/networking activities, as well as management and indirect costs.

 Who is eligible?

 Researchers of any nationality and from all scientific disciplines with a doctoral degree and a maximum of 8 years of full-time post-graduate research experience at the time of the submission deadline are eligible to apply.
-Nevertheless, applicants for a Global Postdoctoral Fellowship must be nationals or long-term residents of an EU Member State or an Associated Country of Horizon Europe.
+However, periods spent away from research, career breaks (e.g. parental leave) and periods spent in a non-European and non-Associated Country (for researchers who wish to reintegrate into an EU Member State or Horizon Europe Associated Country) can be deducted from the 8 years of full-time research experience.
+Nevertheless, applicants for a Global Postdoctoral Fellowship must be nationals or long-term residents of an EU Member State or an Horizon Europe Associated Country.